wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 ### Create VM in Portal GUI

+1. In portal, go to <a target="_blank" href="https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Compute%2FVirtualMachines">VM or Virtual Machines</a> in Home menu or Recents or Search.

 1. PROTIP: Previously Azure VM names had to be globally unique becuase they were were put in public domain cloudapp.net.
 But Microsoft has since added magic to get around that.

+   Naming conventions:
+   * Limit 15 chars on Windows VMs
+   * Limit 64 chars on Linux VMs
+   <br /><br />

 1. Region: "(US) East US 2" is where new features first appear.
 So for production, that's not a good choice.